 There are endless options for smoothie bowl toppings!
 Aim to add some crunchiness to contrast with the creamy texture.

-The classic garnishes include granola (I love my almond vanilla granola for smoothie bowls), coconut flakes, chia seeds, hemp seeds and more fresh fruits.
+The classic garnishes include granola (I love my almond vanilla granola or my superfood turmeric granola for smoothie bowls), coconut flakes, chia seeds, hemp seeds and more fresh fruits.
 The granola seen in the picture is actually from my pineapple chia parfait recipe.

 If you want to make your bowl even more substantial and filling, then add chopped nuts such as walnuts and pecans, nut/seed butter and even grains such as rolled oats, cooked quinoa or buckwheat groats.
 I'll also add a tahini caramel sauce, flaxseed pudding or vegan yogurt if I have some.